openfl/OpenFLDevelopersGuide/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 The code first creates the Timer instance named rotationTimer; the parameter passed to the Timer() constructor indicates that rotationTimer should trigger its timer event every 15 milliseconds.
 Next, the addEventListener() method is called, specifying that when the timer event (TimerEvent.TIMER) occurs, the method rotateMoon() is called.
 Finally, the timer is actually started by calling its start() method.

-Because of the way rotationTimer is defined, approximately every 15 milliseconds Flash Player calls the rotateMoon() method in the MoonSphere class, which is where the animation of the moon happens.
+Because of the way rotationTimer is defined, approximately every 15 milliseconds OpenFL calls the rotateMoon() method in the MoonSphere class, which is where the animation of the moon happens.
 The source code of the rotateMoon() method is as follows:

 private function rotateMoon(event:TimerEvent):void